Puff Pastry Cinnamon Rolls

-If you’re anything like me, I love baking cinnamon rolls but am usually limited on time to make the dough.
-With these small batch Puff Pastry Cinnamon Rolls, you can easily have fresh-baked pastries in half the time.
+Love baking cinnamon rolls but limited on time to make the dough?
+With these Puff Pastry Cinnamon Rolls, you can easily have fresh-baked pastries in half the time.

 - 1 tablespoon unsalted butter, melted